aidandenlinger/SnapchatMemoriesCaptionAdder/README.md

 Some other flags:
 - `--image-only` will only convert images and not videos!
 - `--video-only` will only convert videos and not images!
-- `--only-one` will only convert one video and one image - useful for debugging to see the log of only one conversion, or testing the script before running it on your entire library.

 > [!WARNING]
 > If your captions are important to you, double check the final result against